MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ## PARAMETERS

 ### -Name
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Name parameter specifies the administrator-supplied name of the connector.
-Enter the Name parameter as a string, for example: "New Receive Connector".

-!!!
-Exchange Server 2016

 The Name parameter specifies the unique name for the Receive connector.
 The maximum length is 64 characters.
 If the value contains spaces, enclose the value in quotation marks.

 ```yaml
 Type: String